saoter/ML-model-API-deployment/README.md

-### 2. Create requirements.txt with command in terminal: 'pip freeze > requirements.txt' and upload it!
+### 2. Create requirements.txt

+run command 'pip freeze > requirements.txt' in terminal and upload it!

 ### 3.